hyperledger/firefly-fir/text/0000-namespaced-plugins.md

 Config restrictions:
 * `alias` must be unique on this node
+* for historical reasons, "ff_system" is a reserved string and cannot be used as an `alias`
 * if two namespaces share the same remote `name`, they cannot share any plugins in common
 * a `database` plugin is required for every namespace
 * if `definitions: broadcast` is specified, plugins must include one each of `blockchain`,